mattclarke/advent_of_code_20/README.md

 ## Day 20
 ### Part 1
 * Tried Ariadne's maze, very slow (~2 minutes).
 Used numpy for rotations etc. (is that cheating?).
-TODO: try to speed-up
-* Ideas:
+* Ideas for speed-up:
-    * Early exit if not possible,
-    * Cache the transformations - brings it down to ~50s
+    1. Cache the transformations - brings it down to ~50s
-    * Prefilter which tiles can go next which other tiles
+    2. Prefilter which tiles can be neighbours of each tile - combined with 1. brings it down to ~8 seconds.
 ### Part 2
 * READ THE INSTRUCTIONS!